SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-landsat.md

 <img align="center" src="../images/intro-rs-images/ex-2.4-processing-toolbox.png"  vspace="10" width="600">

 7. In the calculator, you can either write your own expression or use a predefined expression.
 NDVI is predefined in QGIS, but for the sake of practice, we will write our own expression.
 In the “Expression” field, copy and paste the following text: **(NIR - Red) / (NIR + Red)**
-8. Now, highlight the first instance where it says “NIR” and double-click on “LC08_L1TP_012047_20220916_20220922_02_T1_B5@1” to replace it with the actual image band.
+8. Now, highlight the first instance where it says “NIR” and double-click on `LC08_L1TP_012047_20220916_20220922_02_T1_B5@1` to replace it with the actual image band.
 Repeat for the other instance of “NIR.”
-9. Next, highlight the first instance where it says “Red” and double-click on “LC08_L1TP_012047_20220916_20220922_02_T1_B4@1” to replace it with the actual image band.
+9. Next, highlight the first instance where it says “Red” and double-click on `LC08_L1TP_012047_20220916_20220922_02_T1_B4@1` to replace it with the actual image band.
 Repeat for the other instance of “Red.”
 <img align="center" src="../images/intro-rs-images/ex-2.4-complete-ndvi-expression.png"  vspace="10" width="600">

 10. Scroll down to the “Reference layer(s)” field.
 Click on “...” and check the box next to either the B5 band or the B4 band.
 Click “OK.”
 <img align="center" src="../images/intro-rs-images/ex-2.4-checked-ref-layer.png"  vspace="10" width="600">

 11. Click on “... > Save to File…” next to the “Output” field.
-Name the file “l8-sr-ndvi-negril-2022-09-16” and click on “Save.”
+Save the file in the `outputs` directory, name the file `l8-sr-ndvi-negril-2022-09-16`, and click on “Save.”
 12. Click “Run.”
 Once the process has finished running, click “Close” to close the window.
 Save the project.
 <img align="center" src="../images/intro-rs-images/ex-2.4-ndvi-final.png"  vspace="10" width="600">